University Hospital Southampton NHS Foundation Trust

-University Hospital Southampton NHS Foundation Trust is an NHS foundation trust which operates the University Hospital Southampton.
-Within this hospital are the Southampton General Hospital, the Southampton Children's Hospital and the Princess Anne Hospital.
-All hospitals are based on the same site, with them collectively having 1,362 beds - making it the second largest hospital by beds in the UK.
-The trust employs 12,321 as of 2024.
-The trust is one of few in the UK that has Major Trauma Centre.
-While the General Hospital has a catchment of 1.9 million people, the Major Trauma Centre has a catchment of 3.7 million people.
-The trust also provides services at the New Forest Birth Centre, the Royal South Hants Hospital and the Lymington New Forest Hospital.
+University Hospital Southampton NHS Foundation Trust is an NHS foundation trust which operates the Southampton General Hospital, the Princess Anne Hospital, Southampton Children’s Hospital, and the New Forest Birth Centre at Ashurst, Hampshire.
+It also provides a few services at the Royal South Hants Hospital and previously operated Countess Mountbatten House, a palliative care service at Moorgreen Hospital, which has since been renamed Mountbatten Hampshire.

 Hospitals

 All hospitals operated by the trust ultimately come under the University Hospital Southampton name.
 All hospitals below are therefore teaching hospitals.
 Holistically, the trust provides both local hospital services, as well as specialist services, which few hospitals in the UK can provide.

 The Southampton General Hospital

 The hospital was founded in 1900 as the Southampton Union Infirmary in Shirley Warren, Southampton, to replace hospital beds previously provided at the workhouse infirmary in St Mary's, Southampton.
 The original building, housing 289 beds, cost £64,800 to construct; it has since been demolished.
 This hospital forms the backbone of UHS, with it operating all services, other than paediatric and maternity care.
 It also operates the only Accident and Emergency in Southampton.
 Within the hospital, there is also an eye hospital.